 Reverse Factoring – The Win-Win Financial Solution for Each Link in the Supply Chain

-Not a loan and different from factoring your accounts receivable, this alternative funding source for supplier finance is beneficial to every party affected by the manufacturing and distribution supply chain.
+Not a loan and different from factoring your accounts receivable, supply chain financing an alternative funding source for supplier finance.
+Supply chain financing is beneficial to every party affected in a manufacturing and distribution supply chain.

 What is Supply Chain Financing?

-For example, you are a watch manufacturer with many parts coming from numerous sources.
+Picture this; you are a watch manufacturer with many parts coming from numerous sources.
 The band is from a plant in Brazil.
 The face comes from China.
-Finally, the inside mechanism is shipped over from Switzerland.
+Finally, the inside mechanism is shipped from Switzerland.
 Once the production of each piece is complete, it is then sent to a manufacturing plant in Germany.
 From there, they are assembled to form a watch before being boxed up and shipped to your distributor.

 However, there is trouble in China.
 The plant has run out of working capital to complete production of the watch faces.
 To get the money required to finish the job, they sell your invoice to an alternative lending company which gives them the cash needed to complete the task.
 The watch dealer is still going to pay the same price for the faces, and the face supplier in China is only going to lose a small fee paid to the lender.